 Starting the Engine

-Before starting, read the Prestarting Check List, special operating instructions, and Engine Break-in Procedure in the Operation section.
+Before starting, read the Engine Break-in Procedure.

 Without sufficient cooling water, the engine, the water pump, and other components will overheat and suffer damage.
 Provide a sufficient supply of water to the water inlets during operation.